France with Kids: Hidden Gems for Unforgettable Family Adventures

 Nantes and the Loire Valley’s Enchanting Offerings

-When we visited the Loire Valley, we mostly focused on the castles, which are amazing, don’t get me wrong.
-But we found ourselves drawn to Nantes, a city that feels like it’s bursting with creative energy, especially for families.
+When we swung by the Loire Valley, we mostly kept our attention on the castles, which are amazing, don’t get me wrong.
+But then we kinda noticed ourselves drawn to Nantes; it’s a city that feels like it’s actively bursting with creative energy, especially for families.
 It’s a bit of a departure from the typical chateau-hopping, offering a different kind of magic.

 Historical Spectacles and Pyrotechnics